 The park flooded in 2016 just days prior to the schedule event, so it was hurriedly moved to the center of downtown Covington, necessitating a last-minute rush drawing of a completely new map for the new location a couple of days before the ChefSoiree.

-The first map was in 1984, showing downtown Covington.
+The first community map I drew was in 1984, showing downtown Covington.
 It was expressly made to show the locations of music and arts and crafts demonstrations being offered by the Olde Towne Festival.

 It was published after the fire destroyed Bogue Falaya Plaza Mall, but the map showed the mall as it was in 1983 to serve as a reminder of what was located there.